• Where We Work

 Project Highlights

-By partnering with the END Fund, IMA strengthens local health systems to support in VL prevention, treatment, and control in South Sudan.
+By partnering with the END Fund, IMA strengthens local health systems to support VL prevention, treatment and control in South Sudan.
 VL, also known as kala-azar, is a debilitating, and if left untreated, fatal neglected tropical disease (NTD) that over two million people are at risk of contracting across South Sudan.
 IMA advances local leadership by supporting 25 health facilities in the four disease-prevalent states through the provision of medication and diagnostics, training health care workers on VL identification and treatment, and deploying community health volunteers to promote awareness and local engagement.
 In support of the government’s national VL strategy, IMA is bolstering local capacity for health facility management, improving integration of VL services into the primary health care system, facilitating national and state joint planning for VL control, establishing lab-based surveillance and data-sharing strategies, and improving case detection through rapid testing.

 In partnership with South Sudan’s Ministry of Health and with funding from the World Bank, IMA led the Rapid Results Health Project from 2013 to 2018 to increase access to comprehensive family planning and reproductive health services to over 3 million people living in the Greater Upper Nile and Greater Jonglei regions.
 Interventions focused on high impact health care services including HIV/AIDS prevention and gender-based violence response as well as improving service coverage to children under five and pregnant women through assisted delivery and basic emergency obstetric and neonatal services.